 Student Health Plans In Indiana

 Indiana University - School of Denistry (IUSD) and School of Medicine (IUSM) students are required to purchase the plan, unless existing compliant coverage can be documented.
-The annual premium is $3,999 for a student, spouse, or child.
-The rate for multiple children is $7,998.
+The annual premium is $3,913 for a student, spouse, or child.
+The rate including multiple children is $7,826.
 The policy is underwritten by Aetna (Group Policy number 812801).

 The annual deductible of $350 is waived for services completed at IU Student Health Centers.
 The maximum out-of-pocket expenses are $5,000 and office visit copays are $15 and $25 (Center and physician's office).
 The ER visit copay is $100, but is waived if admitted.
 Prescription copays are $10 for generic drugs, $40 for preferred brand drugs, and $60 for non-preferred brand drugs.
 A $100 policy deductible applies before the copays.

 Purdue University - Anthem BCBS offers coverage at the following annual rates: Student only - $1,192.
 Student and spouse - $2,384.
 Student and child - $2,384.
 Student and all children - $3,576.
 Student, spouse, and child - $3,687.
 Student, spouse, and all children - $4,768.
 Since the plan is designated as a PPO, out-of-network benefits are provided (higher coinsurance and deductibles).

 The policy deductible is $200 with out-of-pocket maximum expenses of $1,500.
 Office visits and Urgent Care visits are subject to 10% coinsurance.
 The ER is also subject to a 10% coinsurance, along with a $50 copay.
-Generic and preferred brand drugs are subject to a $10 copay.
+Tier 1 drugs are subject to a $10 copay.
 The Tier 2 and Tier 3 copays are $20.
 The Tier 4 copay is $50.
 The Purdue Student Health Center (PUSH) offers $0 or $15 copays for injury or illness office visits.
 Diagnostic tests (blood tests and x-rays) and imaging (MRI, PET scan, and CT scan) are subject to 10% coinsurance.